 For information about Newlin Grist Mill’s regular program series, click here.

 You can find a full calendar of events here.

 Explore history through your taste-buds!
 Participants will enjoy a five-course dinner with accompanying drinks while learning about the culinary traditions of the past.
-This is a fundraising event to support the restoration of the 1739 Trimble House kitchen & pantry at Newlin Grist Mill.
+This is a fundraising event to support historic restoration projects at Newlin Grist Mill.

 Tavern Night is a one-of-a-kind evening of 18th-century food, drink, and music.
 Participants will enjoy the warmth of the fire as they delight in a selection of flavors and aromas representative of those found in a colonial America tavern.
 Period music, a live auction, and games will provide entertainment for the evening.

 Please be aware that there will be a film crew on site February 20th through March 1st.
 If you are visiting on those days, there will be certain trails and areas of the park closed off to visitors.